D-backs score go-ahead run on balk, beat Rockies 6-4 – KION546

 Arizona loaded the bases in the eighth off Rockies reliever Alex Colomé (2-6), who then balked, failing to come to a set position before delivering his pitch.
 That allowed Varsho to trot home for the go-ahead run before Sergio Alcántara pushed the lead to 6-4 with a sacrifice fly to left.

+Colomé’s had a solid season, coming into Sunday’s game with a 3.67 ERA.
+But he’s the midst of a rough stretch, taking the loss in three of his past four outings.

+“He’s a little tentative to get in the strike zone, but you can’t pitch like that,” Rockies manager Bud Black said.
+“So we’ll have that conversation.”

-Arizona took two of three games in the series between two teams languishing at the bottom of the NL West.
+Arizona took two of three games in a series between two teams languishing at the bottom of the NL West.

 José Ureña started for the Rockies on the mound, giving up three runs over six innings.
 Colorado has a 5-13 record since the All-Star break.